nsharma-uk/marketing-agency/README.md

 2. Elements now follow a logical structure. independent of styling and positioning.
 3. Accessible alt attributes added to icons and image elements.
 4. Headings now fall in sequential order.
+5. Broken link fixed.
+6. Duplicate css streamlined and changes made to HTMl accordingly.
-5. Title element is concise and descriptive.
+7. Title element is concise and descriptive.
-6. Comments added to aid code maintenance.
+8. Comments added to aid code maintenance.
    <br>

 ## Screenshots